-The site plan shall incorporate any practicable measures, including hours during the day and days of the week when construction is permitted, to avoid or minimize the adverse impacts of construction on the neighborhood, particularly relating to any noise, dust, and disruption and hazardous conditions for automobile, bicycle, and pedestrian travel, if any.
+Noise and other disturbances.
+The site plan shall require that mechanicals located outside the structure shall not make noise that will have adverse impacts beyond the property boundary.
+Where necessary, structures or measure to absorb, redirect or otherwise mitigate noise shall be required to achieve compliance with this standard.
+Regarding noise generated by construction activities, the site plan shall incorporate any practicable measures, including but not limited to, hours during the day and days of the week when construction is permitted, for the purpose of avoiding or minimizing the adverse impacts of construction on the neighborhood.
+In addition, all construction activities shall comply with Chapter 75 of the Village of Rhinebeck Code (Noise).
+The site plan shall also be required to avoid or mitigate to the maximum extent practicable any noise, dust, and disruption and hazardous conditions for automobile, bicycle, and pedestrian travel, if any.

-Receptacles for the storage of trash and solid waste must for disposal shall be kept inside the building.
+Trash receptacles.
+Receptacles for the storage of trash and solid waste for disposal shall be kept inside the building except solely when such trash and/or solid waste is being removed from the property.

+Front entrances.
 Each single or multi-family home in the district shall have a front entrance or porch facing the street where the home is located.
 The Planning Board may waive or vary this requirement if clear and convincing evidence indicates that such orientation is impractical, would lead to substantial adverse impacts or is unnecessary for consistency with historic preservation.

+Building orientation.
 Any home on a lot located on South or E. Market Street shall be oriented so that its front shall face South or E. Market Street for consistency with the building orientations elsewhere in the HDO district.
 The Planning Board may waive this requirement if clear and convincing evidence indicates that such orientation is impractical, would lead to substantial adverse impacts or is unnecessary for consistency with historic preservation.

+Shared driveways.
 The Planning Board may permit shared driveways to serve two or more lots where it would minimize disruption to sidewalks and street parking or substantially reduce the amount of impervious surfaces and/or loss of vegetation, and where it would not cause any substantial detriment to public safety or to the goals of the R or HDO districts.

+Amenities.
 To the extent practicable and consistent with the goals of this section, including HDO design considerations, the site plan shall include amenities for recreational or leisure activities on otherwise unused open space on the lot occupied by the schoolhouse adapted for reuse as a multifamily residence.

+Bulkeley Schoolhouse Façade.
+The Bulkeley Schoolhouse façade shall be refurbished to retain historic elements and character of the building as it existed in 1931, and in accordance with the plans shown to the Village Board in connection with the review and adoption of this Bulkeley Schoolhouse Overlay Zoning District.

+Future renovations or alterations.
+Any future alterations or renovations of the Bulkeley Schoolhouse building shall comply in all respects with this Section as well as all other applicable provisions of the Village of Rhinebeck Zoning Law.

+No further subdivision.
+Once the property in the BS-O District has been subdivided, there shall be no further subdivision of any parcel in the BS-O District.

+Bulkeley Schoolhouse Roof.
+The roof of the Bulkeley Schoolhouse shall not be used by building residents or third parties for recreational or other purposes.

 Bulk Regulations.